 In order to understand them correctly, one must imagine the following situation: one has just arrived at a beach in order to take the place there and to automatically repress the other living beings there.
 But shortly after arrival, before the camp has even been set up, a big crocodile appears at the water’s surface, in front of the beach, and lifts its head and tensed rear tail out of the water.

 Although these warning ceremonies – which I described in detail in my book “Die verdrängten Gesetze der belebten Natur” (“The Repressed Laws of Animated Nature”) – are purely passive, it can be clearly felt that one is the subject of a warning and is fixed upon by the crocodile with the highest concentration.
 From then on, camping at that place is no longer an issue.
 It is only a matter of getting out of the situation in order to put an end to one’s own, apparently very deliberately caused, anxiety.

 So when I – often with immense fear – had left to look for another place to camp a few kilometers away, the many wallabies, possums, snakes, birds and other animals that I had disturbed, stressed and frightened by my appearance, were left in peace again.
-They clearly owed this to the Saltwater Crocodile, which was so peaceful and calm towards them.
+They clearly owed this to the Saltwater crocodile, which was so peaceful and calm towards them.
 Their world was now in order again.
-And the crocodile went back leisurely to a comfortable place in the sun, enjoying its own peace in the ecological structure, an extremely harmonious existence.
+And the crocodile went back leisurely to a comfortable place in the sun, enjoying its own peace in the environment, based on its extreme ecological harmony.

 Assumption 3 should now also be confirmed.
-The analysis of the anatomical characteristics of the Saltwater Crocodile, as well as the practical observations, result in a closed picture which leads to the smallest possible disturbance of the other life forms of the ecosystem surrounding the crocodiles.
+The analysis of the anatomical characteristics of the Saltwater crocodile, as well as the practical observations, result in a closed picture which leads to the smallest possible disturbance of the other life forms of the ecosystem – and therefore proofs an extreme ecological harmony.
 The only supposed gap in this picture is food procurement, which will now be examined.